 4. Property Value

-If your property is in an established area, it is likely to have a higher appreciation rate than a newer area.
-If the increment in the value of your property is important to you, then the knock down rebuild process will help you stay and watch your property value appreciate.
+Your property is more likely to appreciate in an established region than in a newer location.
+If increasing the value of your house is essential to you, the knock down rebuild procedure will allow you to stay and see your property worth rise.

 The Knock Down Rebuild Process